jrstrunk/thumbak/README.md

-# thumbak
+# Thumbak
-Tiny, lossy, thumbnail-sized media backups
+A tiny, lossy, thumbnail-sized backup.
+Meant as a last-resort, easy to manage backup of your digital libaray.